aptos-foundation/AIPs/aips/aip-66.md

 To summarize, in the Aptos blockchain implementation of the WebAuthn specification, the high-level protocol for authentication assertion is as follows:

 1. The client provides a `challenge` in the form of the `SHA3-256` of the `signing_message` of the `RawTransaction`.
 We use the `SHA3-256` of the `RawTransaction` instead of the `RawTransaction` to limit the size of the `challenge`, which is part of the `clientDataJSON`.
-2. If the user provides consent, the user agent (browser) will request the authenticator to use a Passkey credential to generate an assertion signature over a message `m` where `m` includes the challenge and returns an authenticator response to the client.
+2. If the user provides consent, the user agent (browser) will request the WebAuthn Authenticator to use a Passkey credential to generate an assertion signature over a message `m` where `m` includes the challenge and returns a response to the client.
-3. The client will then send a `SignedTransaction` to the blockchain, where the signature field of the `SignedTransaction` includes the relevant fields in the authenticator response
+3. The client will then send a `SignedTransaction` to the blockchain, where the signature field of the `SignedTransaction` includes the relevant fields in the WebAuthn Authenticator response
 4. The blockchain will verify that the `SignedTransaction`'s signature is over the same message `m` (which includes the `RawTransaction`) and verify that the assertion signature is valid with the corresponding public key

 ## Reference Implementation